What is Ramadan?

 Ramadan is a time for Muslims across the world to pray, spend time with family and friends, do good deeds and explore spiritual reflection.

 Ramadan is the period during the year in which Muslims do not eat anything while it is daylight and this fasting is regarded as one of the five 'pillars', or duties, of Islam.
-This year the fasting period lasts from May 5th to June 4th.
+This year the fasting period lasts from April 12th to May 12th.

 What do people do during Ramadan?

 Muslims not only abstain from food and drink but also take time to pray to Allah, contemplate life and also make time to do charitable things or good deeds for others.

 Muslims are required to take part in Ramadan according to their faith, with the exception of the sick, the elderly, pregnant women and travelers, and young Muslims typically begin fasting for the first time at 10 to 12-years-old.

 The festival to celebrate the end of Ramadan is called Eid al-Fitr.